scitags/flowd-go/README.md

 ```

 These are more documented on the source code.

+## On building RPM packages
+Building RPM packages is an adventure full of twists and turns.
+We've documented the main references once should become acquainted
+with on `mk/rpm.mk`.
+For WLCG-compliant distribution we need to leverage CERN's Koji instance.
+[Koji](https://docs.pagure.org/koji/)
+is a system for building RPMs which leverages [mock](https://rpm-software-management.github.io/mock/) under the hood for all the
+heavy lifting.

+The use of the aforementioned tools implies one needs to closely comply with the standard procedures for building RPMs as set forth
+in the official RPM documentation as well as in Fedora's documentation.
+All these sites are linked in the aforementioned `rpm.mk`.

+All in all, one should be able to build an RPM bundling flowd-go locally by running the following after having installed `mock` and
+`rpmbuild`:

+    $ make rpm-mock

+If the command fails be sure to study its output: it's verbosy and a bit hard to read but extremely helpful and informative.

 ## Kudos
 The logo is a composition of a couple of images: